compsciacademy/fulltime-program-2021-Q2/Week07/Day33/README.md

 # ...
 ```

 And then we just need to make that do something.

+## Create Models

 Let's start by adding a method to `create_models`:

 ```ruby
 require 'thor/group'